-a.
-The privilege to use University facilities depending on availability, service fees provided said organization adheres to the Student Body Constitution, the Student Body Statutes, and all Student Government financial regulations;
+- a.
+The privilege to use University facilities depending on availability, program and guidelines; - b.
+The privilege to request Student Government Association activity and service fees provided said organization adheres to the Student Body Constitution, the Student Body Statutes, and all Student Government financial regulations;